Short-term health plans in California

-- California no longer allows the sale of short-term plans.
+- State law no longer allows the sale of short-term health insurance in California.

 - Prior to 2019, state regulations limited short-term plans to a term of 185 days.